aurbac/serverless-sns-notifications/README.md

 serverless deploy
 ```

-Once the serverless project is deployed, copy the endpoint post to test.
+Once the serverless project is deployed, copy the endpoint POST to test.

 ![serverless-deploy](images/serverless-deploy.png)